 - Don't jump into a presentation or pitch mode -- How could you?
 You don't know what this person and company actually needs

-- Go into exploratory mode -- Reps that successfully use this kind of exploratory process know inside out and backwards how their company helps prospects just like the one that they are speaking to.
+- Go into exploratory mode -- Reps that successfully use this kind of exploratory process know inside out and backward how their company helps prospects like the one they are speaking to.
 They've studied the heck out of their buyer personas, case studies, and use cases.
 And inbound sales reps are willing to walk away if their company cannot help.
-In a digital-first world, the last thing that you want is to be closing sales with bad fit clients.
+In a digital-first world, the last thing you want is closing sales with bad-fit clients.

-The goal with your exploratory process, as part of inbound sales, is to help your prospects figure out what they really need.
-When you do this the right way, you ought to be able to do this more effectively and more thoroughly than this person can do by themselves.
+As part of inbound sales, your exploratory process aims to help your prospects figure out what they really need.
+When you do this the right way, you ought to be able to do this more effectively and thoroughly than this person can do alone.

 The Three Potential Outcomes From the Exploratory Process